ed-chin-git/agora/INSTALLATION.md

   ~>const contract = await ethers.getContractAt(".sol contract name","smart contract address")
 + To deploy on Rinkeby testnet : https://www.scien.cx/2021/09/17/how-to-deploy-a-smart-contract-to-rinkeby-testnet-using-infura-and-hardhat/

+## Connect MetaMask to Hardhat
+Select the “Add Network” button and you will be greeted with a form requesting for the relevant network details.
+In order to connect to our local network, we will be using the following:
++ Network Name: localhost:8545 — This is up to you and defines how the network will show up in your network dropdown.
++ New RPC URL: http://127.0.0.1:8545 — The endpoint returned from running npx hardhat node earlier.
++ Chain ID: 1337 — This is the default chain identifier that is implemented by Hardhat.
+You can refer to their documentation here.
++ Currency Symbol: ETH — This is up to you and defines the symbol for the local network currency (ie. ETH).
+### Import Hardhat Test Accounts into metamask
++ Select the hardhat network in metamask
++ add new accounts using private keys in the hardhat blockchain (keys are listed in terminal when node is started)

 ## Start the Application
 + NodeJS must be installed and running